arista-eosplus/ansible-eos-ipv4/README.md

 Dependencies
 ------------

-The eos-ipv4 role utilizes modules distributed within the arista.eos role.
-It also requires that the underlying interface is created before you set an IP address or the MTU.
+This role requires the underlying interface to be created before you set an IP address or the MTU.
 This implies that we must use the arista.eos-interfaces role in conjunction with arista.eos-ipv4.
-It's also important that arista.eos-interfaces is included in the playbook before the ipv4 role.
+You do not need to include the role in your playbook, simply create the ``interfaces`` list documented in the arista.eos-interfaces README.

+The arista.eos-ipv4 role is built on modules included in the core Ansible code.
+These modules were added in ansible version 2.1.0.

+- Ansible 2.1.0
+- arista.eos-interfaces

 See the example below for more information.

-- arista.eos version 1.2.0
-- arista.eos-interfaces

 Example Playbook
 ----------------